An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 As aforementioned, it is possible to instead use the sequence of information gains directly to define the adaptive lag,

 where again if no such maximiser exists we simply use \eqref{eq:adaptlaginfodef2}.
-For most cases (cf. the numerical experiments in Sections \ref{sec:4.1} and \ref{sec:4.2} where $\sigma^{j,n}$ and $\mathcal{P}\left(p^{j,n}_{\text{updated}}, p^{j,n}_{\text{lagged}}\right)$ behave as $C^n_1e^{C^n_2j}$ for $R_n\leq j\leq n-1$ and $C^n_1,C^n_2>0$) leads to the same results after a slight modification to the tolerance parameter being used (and for appropriate values of $w$ in \eqref{eq:adaptlaginfodef1}).
-In such settings, if we use $\delta=O(10^{-d})$ with the sequence of local standard deviations, for $d\in\mathbb{N}$, then we can get similar results when using the original sequence of relative entropies by using $\delta=O(10^{-d+s/2})$ where $s\in\mathbb{N}$ is defined through the time step as $\dt=O(10^{-s})$, since the former is approximately the first derivative of the latter with respect to the time step, as already mentioned before.
-The simplicity and flexibility of the adaptive lag framework in \eqref{eq:adaptlaginfodef1} or \eqref{eq:adaptlaginfodeforiginalseq} further allows for the inclusion of a penalty for large lag values.
-This can be achieved by modifying the criterion (e.g., by using a monotonic polynomial of time as the penalization) and then choosing the largest lag for which this penalized information gain (or its penalized local standard deviation) remains small under the tolerance $\delta$, while prioritizing smaller lags.
+For most cases this approach leads to the same results after a slight modification to the tolerance parameter being used (and for appropriate values of $w$ in \eqref{eq:adaptlaginfodef1}; see the numerical results in Figure \ref{fig:LDA_Ice_Floes_Fig_3} of Section \ref{sec:4.2}, where both $\sigma^{j,n}$ and $\mathcal{P}\left(p^{j,n}_{\text{updated}}, p^{j,n}_{\text{lagged}}\right)$ behave as $C^n_1e^{C^n_2j}$ for $R_n\leq j\leq n-1$ and $C^n_1,C^n_2>0$).
+In such settings, if we use $\delta=O(10^{-d})$ with the sequence of local standard deviations, for $d\in\mathbb{N}$, then we can get similar results when using the original sequence of relative entropies by using $\delta=O(10^{-d+s/2})$ where $s\in\mathbb{N}$ is defined through the time step as $\dt=O(10^{-s})$, since the former is approximately the first derivative of the latter with respect to the time step, as already mentioned.
+Furthermore, the simplicity and flexibility of the adaptive lag framework in \eqref{eq:adaptlaginfodef1} or \eqref{eq:adaptlaginfodeforiginalseq} further allows for the inclusion of a penalty for large lag values.
+This is achieved by modifying the criterion (e.g., by using a monotonic polynomial of time as the penalization) and then choosing the largest lag for which this penalized information gain (or its penalized local standard deviation) remains small under the tolerance $\delta$, while prioritizing smaller lags.